 How it works

 During the Fab Academy program global lectures are broadcasted every Wednesday.
 In Fablab Amsterdam we meet every Wednesdays to review the local weekly assignments and follow the global lecture together.
 The Thursday’s are dedicated to the local classes of which the topic varies per week.
 Other days of the week students have access to the Fablab machines, tools and support based.
-Read more about the organization of Fab Academy here.
+Read more about the organisation of Fab Academy here.